 Kudos to Lenovo for choosing components with open-source drivers available, and kudos to the Linux kernel for keeping up with the times and providing excellent support for new devices and components.
 The increased Linux support from component and device manufacturers means things now — even on new devices — just work.

 I tested the Lenovo ThinkPad Carbon X1 model 20HR0022MX.
-I used the latest Kernel version for each distribution: 4.14 for Fedora and openSUSE, and 4.13 for Ubuntu.
+I used the latest Kernel version for each distribution: 4.14 for Fedora Linux and openSUSE, and 4.13 for Ubuntu.